nathanpotter17/tk-llm/README.md

 python prompt.py
 ```

-Place model files in the same directory as the script.
+Place model files in the same directory as the script, under llama-**/.